-Our school is a place where staff, governors, parents, children and the wider community work together to provide an education, which is inclusive and nurturing for all.
+Slingsby Community Primary School is a place where staff, governors, parents, children and the wider community work together to provide an education, which is inclusive and nurturing for all.

-Our work is rooted in providing children with a happy, safe and inspiring environment in which to learn and develop as individuals.
+Our work is rooted in providing children with a positive, happy, safe and inspiring environment in which to learn and develop as individuals.
 We strive for excellence.

-Our Values:
+Our Values

-We recognise every child as an individual, promoting self-esteem, independence, respect and responsibility.
+We recognise every child as an individual - promoting self-esteem, independence, respect and responsibility.